 Responsible Gaming and Self-Care

-• Be mindful of the content of the games you play and their potential impact.
+- Consider the content of games you choose and their possible effects.

-• If you suspect gaming addiction or adverse effects on mental health, seek professional help and support.
+- If you suspect gaming addiction or harmful mental-health effects, seek professional support.

 The Future of Gaming and Mental Health

-As the gaming industry continues to evolve, there is a growing focus on incorporating mental health awareness and support within games and gaming communities.
-Game developers are exploring ways to promote positive mental well-being, and initiatives to combat gaming addiction are on the rise.
+As the games industry advances, more emphasis is placed on integrating mental-health awareness and support into games and communities.
+Developers are looking for methods to foster positive mental well-being, and programs to address gaming addiction are increasing.